 As of the 1st January, important changes are being made to home and car insurance rules.

 The insurance ‘loyalty penalty’ has become a thing of the past.
-From now on, car and home insurers will be banned from quoting their existing customers a higher price for renewing their insurance than they’d pay if they were a new customer.
+From now on, car and home insurers won’t be able to quote their existing customers more for renewing their insurance compared to new customers.

-This means that premiums charged by insurance providers to any renewing insurance customers cannot be greater than the price they would charge to an equivalent new customer for the same policy.
+This means that insurance providers cannot charge higher premiums to renewing customers than they would charge to an equivalent brand-new customer for the same policy.

-This new insurance rule aims to stop the currently widespread practice of ‘price walking’, where insurers increase premiums each year for their existing customers.
-It also means the end of exclusive discounts for new insurance customers.
+This new insurance rule aims to stop the currently widespread practice of ‘price walking’.
+This refers to when insurers increase their premiums for their existing customers each year.
+It also means new customers won’t have access to exclusive deals.

 Although most customers shop around for their home and motor insurance every year, those who don’t have effectively been charged a ‘loyalty penalty’ for remaining with the same firm.

-Many will welcome these changes, as they will remove excessive price differences in the premiums paid by some new and existing customers for equivalent policies.
+These changes will be beneficial to some, as they will get rid of excessive differences in the prices paid for premiums by new customers and existing customers for equivalent insurance policies.

 The new 2022 car and home insurance rules mean that loyal customers should be protected from huge price hikes when renewing their car and home insurance policies.